-The year of the monastery’s founding is not known.
+The year of the monastery’s founding is unknown.
 However, according to tradition, it was built when a farmer found an icon of the Assumption on a rock.
-The icon is said to have been hidden there during the Iconoclasm period, from 726-842 AD, and the icon is still in the church at the monastery.
+The icon is said to have been hidden there during the Iconoclasm period from 726 to 842 AD, and the icon is still in the church at the monastery.

 The monastery is mentioned in the Venetian census of 1637 as Panagia Gounoskalitissa.
 The name Chrysoskalitissa is due to the last of the 98 steps of the monastery, which, as it is said, was gold and was sold during the Ottoman occupation.
 However, legend has it that those who are true believers still see the golden step.

-In addition to the unique architecture and the imposing view, once in the Monastery of Chrysoskalitissa you will admire the legendary icon of the Assumption of the Virgin Mary, which is said to have been made 1,000 years ago.
+In addition to the unique architecture and the imposing view, once in the Monastery of Chrysoskalitissa, you will admire the legendary icon of the Assumption of the Virgin Mary, which is said to have been constructed 1,000 years ago.
 You will see this priceless icon in the small church of the monastery.

 It was renovated during the 16th century and then again in the 20th, and its original Byzantine form was altered.
-In 1928 the monastery was converted into a convent and today only one elderly nun lives in it.
+In 1928, the monastery was converted into a convent, and today, only one elderly nun lives there.

-Still, it has icons from the 14th and 16th centuries as well.
-In the monastery there is an important library with many books and manuscripts, a museum with sacred vestments and utensils, and a small collection of prehistoric tools found on the island.
+Still, icons from the 14th and 16th centuries are housed there, as well.
+In the monastery, there is an important library with many books and manuscripts, a museum with sacred vestments and utensils, and a small collection of prehistoric tools found on the island.